 Milk cartons.
 Juice cartons.
 Other cartons.
-Are they recyclable?
+How to keep your house organic and plastic free?
 Are they just trash?
 How can they be recycled?
 What’s the actual recycling process?
 The answers to these questions actually depend on where you live and what your local recycling policies are.
 Why?
 Well, simple.
 Not all recycling facilities recycle milk/juice cartons.
 The only way to find out what your local policies are is to visit your local recycler’s website or to go to the phone and call them up, ask about their milk/juice carton policy, and hope for a comprehensible answer.
 But in the meantime, let’s talk about what cartons are actually made of and what’s the process to recycle these awesome, biodegradable packages.

 What are they even made of?

-This may come as kind of a shock, but paper milk cartons are mainly made of...well, paper.
-However, all cartons have a very thin layer of food-safe polyethylene plastic (also known as PET) on both sides of the paper.
+This may come as kind of a shock, but 7 Best Plastic Free Products However, all cartons have a very thin layer of food-safe polyethylene plastic (also known as PET) on both sides of the paper.
 The colorful labeling and awesome design of some cartons are printed on the very thin outside plastic layer.
 Shelf-stable cartons (which are the ones that do not require any refrigeration until the seal has been broken) also have a thin layer of aluminum foil on the inside of the package.

 Cartons DO NOT contain any wax at all and have not for many, many years.
 Cartons are designed to keep the product inside as fresh as possible and thus block out light and air that may cause the products to spoil.